wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 3. Use your own messages to interact with your users

 == Changelog ==

+= 1.2.1 =
+* Maintenance release, fixes a bunch of inconsistencies highlighted by its users.
+Thank you everybody for your patience!
+* Sorry for this 'double release' in two days, hopefully it won't happen anymore ;)

 = 1.2 =
 * Since a lot of people have asked me to avoid the creation of a new page, I've implemented a new solution to satisfy their request.
 If you were using an earlier version, **you must delete the page** it had created, it's not needed anymore